Kernix13/web-dev-job/PORTFOLIO.md

 - **contribute to open source**: - [Awesome First PR Opportunities](https://github.com/MunGell/awesome-for-beginners)
 - **custom wp themes or plugins & blog about it**

-junior web developer portfolios: so have a single page with 3 projects linked then pages for the projects

 Questions to Ask When Creating A Web Developer Portfolio:

 1. Does your copy contain too many words?